Seyud/Mediatek_Mali_GPU_Governor/website/docs/en/guide/usage.md

 ### Performance Optimization

-Game mode applies the following optimizations:
+Game Mode can apply the following optimizations:

 - Use aggressive up-frequency strategy
 - Enable special memory optimization for games